wipup/ides/README.md

 ## 3. How to deploy

-First, start the GlassFish server.
+First, execute asadmin and start the GlassFish server.
 ```
+asadmin
 start-domain domain1
 ```